 At A level, you will get the chance to choose a topic you are interested in to conduct fieldwork.
-This is undertaken during your four-day residential trip to the beach.
+This is undertaken during your five-day residential trip to the beach in Wales.
 This is an excellent opportunity to develop teamwork and independent research skills needed for university.
+One student this year said: "the trip was an invaluable experience which I'll remember for the rest of my life."